RetroDECK/ES-DE/THEMES-DEV.md

 At least one of the six transition types must be defined or the `transitions` entry is not considered valid.
 Any non-defined types will be set to `instant` with the exception of `startupToSystem` which will be set to the same value as `systemToSystem` and `startupToGamelist` which will be set to the same value as `gamelistToGamelist`.

-The profiles will be listed in the _UI Settings_ menu in the order that they have been defined, and the first entry will be used if the _Automatic_ profile has been selected, unless a per-variant configuration is defined in the theme configuration.
+The profiles will be listed in the _UI Settings_ menu in the order that they have been defined, and the first profile (regardless of whether it's set as user-selectable or not), will be used if the _Automatic_ entry has been selected, unless a per-variant configuration is defined in the theme configuration.

 In addition to defining custom transition profiles it's possible to suppress the built-in profiles.
 For example slide transitions will look very broken with some theme designs so in such cases it could make sense to disable this animation type altogether.
 Suppressing a profile simply means its entry will not show up under _Theme transition animations_ in the _UI Settings_ menu, making it impossible to select and use it.